 Bonus; Stock Awards.
 Mr. Roberts is eligible to receive an annual performance bonus, payable in cash, of up to 150% of his base salary for the applicable year.
 The amount of the bonus is determined annually by the Compensation Committee, in accordance with, and upon satisfaction of, the standards contained in our Executive Cash Bonus Plan.
 Mr. Roberts is also eligible to participate in our Supplemental Cash Bonus Plan.
-Under the terms of the compensation agreement, Mr. Roberts received grants of options to purchase 3,000,000 shares of Class A Special Common Stock granted effective June 16, 1998 and options to purchase 1,000,000 shares of Class A Special Common Stock granted effective June 16, 1998 and options to purchase 1,000,000 shares of Class A Special Common Stock granted effective acch fiscal quarter in 1999 and 2000.
+Under the terms of the compensation agreement, Mr. Roberts received grants of options to purchase 3,000,000 shares of Class A Special Common Stock granted effective June 16, 1998 and options to purchase 1,000,000 shares of Class A Special Common Stock granted effective each fiscal quarter in 1999 and 2000.